 Dr Antonino Sgalambro

-Research Development Director for Operations Management and Decision Sciences
+Head of Operations Management and Decision Sciences Subject Group

 Senior Lecturer in Operations Research

 +44 114 222 3393

 Dr Antonino Sgalambro is a Senior Lecturer in Operations Research at the Sheffield University Management School and Director of Research for the Operations Management and Decision Science division.